nizsanli/unity_template/README.md

 Well-structured Unity project template.

-Begin by starting a new Unity project and empty out the Assets directory.
+Begin by starting a new Unity project and emptying out the Assets directory.
 Clone the repository into the Assets directory and remove all git references:

 ```
 $ git clone https://github.com/nizsanli/unity_template.git .